How to Hide WiFi Networks in Windows 11

 netsh wlan add filter permission=block ssid=AAAAAAAA networktype=infrastructure

 Replace “YYYYYYYY” and “AAAAAAAA” with the exact names of the networks you want to hide.
-The netsh wlan command tells Windows to filter these specific names from your view.
+The `netsh wlan` command is how Windows filters these specific names out of your view.

 How to block everything except your own